Cat–dog relationship: Range of relationships

 The signals and behaviors that cats and dogs use to communicate are different and can lead to signals of aggression, fear, dominance, friendship or territoriality being misinterpreted by the other species.
 Dogs have a natural instinct to chase smaller animals that flee, an instinct also common among cats.
 Most cats flee from a dog, while others take actions such as hissing, arching their backs and swiping at the dog.
 After being scratched or bitten by a cat, most dogs will become fearful of cats.

 If appropriately socialized, cats and dogs may have relationships that are not antagonistic, and dogs raised with cats may prefer the presence of cats to other dogs.
 Even cats and dogs in the same household that have historically had positive interactions may revert to aggressive reactions due to external stimuli, illness, or play that escalates and could eventually be harmful.

 A dog and a cat face off.
-The cat is displaying defensive posture typical of interactions between a cat and dog that have not been socialized.
+The cat is displaying a defensive posture typical of interactions between a cat and dog that have not been socialized.